 UWM is committed to providing educational primary prevention and awareness programs for its students and employees.
-"Primary prevention programs" means programming, initiatives, and strategies informed by research or assessed for value, effectiveness, or outcomes that are intended to stop dating violence, domestic violence, sexual assault, and stalking.
-"Awareness programs" are defined as "community-wide or audience-specific programming, initiatives, and For more information on trainings for faculty, staff and students regarding Title IX/sexual harassment and sexual violence reporting and response options, visit uwm.edu/titleix/education-and-training.
-For more information on trainings and programs for students on sexual and relationship violence prevention, visit https://uwm.edu/wellness/health-services/violenceprevention/or email uwmviolenceprevention@uwm.edu.
+"Primary prevention programs" means programming, initiatives, and strategies informed by research or assessed for value, effectiveness, or outcomes that are intended to stop dating violence, domestic violence, sexual assault, and stalking.25 "Awareness programs" are defined as "community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce perpetration."26 violenceprevention@uwm.edu.
 Additional information about programs is provided below.

+For more information on trainings for faculty, staff and students regarding Title IX/sexual harassment and sexual violence reporting and response options, visit uwm.edu/titleix/education-and-training.
+For more information on trainings and programs for students on sexual and relationship violence prevention, visit https://uwm.edu/wellness/health-services/violenceprevention/or email uwm-